anastasiareitz/AzureDataTransfer/README.md

    - Manually restart Azure Function App in Azure Portal
    - Use Premium or Dedicated Plan

-2. Submit Query function exceeds 10 min limit and fails
+2. Submit exceed 10 min Azure Function limit and fails
-   - Use azure_submit_queries() function
+   - Use azure_submit_query_parallel() function
    - Reduce the datetime range of the query (recommend less than 100M records)
    - Decrease break_up_query_freq value in azure_submit_query()
-   - Decrease parallel_process_break_up_query_freq value in azure_submit_queries()
+   - Decrease parallel_process_break_up_query_freq value in azure_submit_query_parallel()
    - Use Premium or Dedicated Plan with no time limit

 ## Changelog

 2.0.0:
-- Changed Azure Function code to use FastAPI in order to use Swagger docs
+- Changed Azure Function code to use FastAPI in order to use Swagger UI
 - Added pydantic input/output JSON schemas
 - Updated documentation